anynines/a9s-cli-v2/Readme.md

     * Remove everything (incl. config files)
         * e.g. `a9s demo delete --all`

+* When executing a9s create demo a8s for the first time, the infrastructure-region should be queried as a user input instead of being a default-parameter.
+The probability is too high that the user choses a non-viable default option instead of providing a valid region.

 * Question: Should the demo a8s-pg execute the entire demo or just install the operator?
 Other commands could be:
     * a8s-pg
         * `create`